slatedocs/slate/source/index.html.md

 The <span style="color:red"> Games </span> channel returns data for specific games.

+### ??? games

-The required fields to query NFL Games data are as follows:
+The available fields to query ???
+NFL Games data are as follows:

 **Required fields**